 That some such warning may be worth placing of record would seem to be indicated by the fact that so well-known a writer as M.A.
 Augustin Thierry in so well-known a publication as the Temps of Paris seems to have failed to grasp the basic nature of this ritual - as did Mr. Evans-Wentz himself, though the latter is, we believe, affiliated with one of the theosophical societies and should know better.

 “The Tibetan Book of the Dead”, edited by W.Y.
 Evans-Wentz, Oxford University Press, London, Oxford, New York USA.
 First edition, 1927.
 First paperback edition, 1960, 250 pp. The book was enthusiastically publicized by Carl G. Jung, who cooperated with Nazism in Germany during the 1930s.
 The relation between Nazism and Tibetan Ningmas is relatively well-known.
 (CCA)

-In order to know more about the Ningma-pa and Dug-pa or “Red-Cap” character of the so-called “Tibetan Book of the Dead”, the reader is invited to see the article “Theosophy and the Bardo Thodol”, which can be found in our associated websites.
+In order to know more about the Ningma-pa and Dug-pa or “Red-Cap” character of the so-called “Tibetan Book of the Dead”, the reader is invited to see the article “Theosophy and the Bardo Thodol”.
 (CCA)

 In September 2016, after a careful analysis of the state of the esoteric movement worldwide, a group of students decided to form the Independent Lodge of Theosophists, whose priorities include the building of a better future in the different dimensions of life.

 E-Theosophy e-group offers a regular study of the classic, intercultural theosophy taught by Helena P. Blavatsky (photo).